b9org/b9/docs/BuildARuntime.md

 ### The `Compiler` class

-Let's start by taking a look at [b9/src/Compiler.hpp], where we define our `Compiler` class:
+The `Compiler` class the piece of the runtime that glues everything together.
+Let's take a look at [b9/src/Compiler.hpp], where we define the class:

 [b9/src/Compiler.hpp]: https://github.com/b9org/b9/blob/master/b9/include/b9/compiler/Compiler.hpp